 I recently watched Padma Lakshmi’s Taste the Nation show on Hulu and the Thai Food episode was amazing.
-In the episode, I learned about how the Thai community was developed in Las Vegas in the 1970s by brave Thai women who left their homeland for a better quality of life for their family, built the Thai community from the ground up, and introduced Las Vegas to amazing Thai Food over the past three decades.
+In the episode, I learned about how the Thai community was developed in Las Vegas in the 1970s by brave Thai women who left their homeland for a better quality of life for their families, built the Thai community from the ground up, and introduced Las Vegas to amazing Thai Food over the past three decades.
 Their stories were pretty inspirational and I look forward to checking out some of the Thai restaurants the next time I visit Las Vegas.

 Pad Thai was the first Thai dish I’ve ever tried and to this day is still one of my favorites.
 I’ve tried so many different Pad Thai creations over the past 15+ years after trying Thai food for the first time in college.
 My preferred Pad Thai has a thicker and chewier rice noodle and the sauce is balanced, but slightly more tart.
 I also like extra crushed roasted peanuts on it as well!
 My suggestion for first-timers is when you make Pad Thai for the first time, play around and taste the sauce ingredients until it suits your taste buds.
 You will know when you know.

-4 ounces chicken thighs, sliced
+4 ounces beef, sliced

 3 ounces shrimp, peeled and deveined